 The app (which can be downloaded independently of the Uber rideshare app) has a slick design and simple user interface.
 Browse menus from popular restaurants, those that are closest to you, those where Uber can deliver in under 30 minutes, or sort by cuisine.
 Users can also add pricing and dietary filters, which is a plus!

-UberEATS is available in over 35 North American cities as well as over 25 popular international cities.
+UberEATS is available in over 300+ North American cities as well as hundreds more popular international cities.
 Lastly, when you review your order, the total price includes the delivery fee (which varies by location) and per Uber, tipping is neither required nor expected.

 social beer sharing; beer-based venue finder